adrianvillanueva997/adrianvillanueva.com/src/content/now.md

 ---
 title: 'NOW'
-lastUpdated: '2025-09-16'
+lastUpdated: '2025-12-11'
 ---

 ## PRIMARY FOCUS

-I am writing this from my cozy apartment in Tokyo.
+I am writing this from my room in Tokyo.

 ### PHYSICAL TRAINING

-I am going to try **boxing** soon for the first time and I feel excited about that.
-My goal is to use this as a way to gain more discipline and more mental focus.
+I have commited to boxing and tried kickboxing, turns out I enjoy both of them.
+However I want to fix my training schedule to make it more consistent.

 ### LEARNING OBJECTIVES

-I am actively learning more about **Zig** — I think it is a very interesting language and has some specific language designs that I am liking.
+Create a proxmox cluster with kubernetes using Talos and bootstrap it with terraform and deploy a LLM in my cluster for learning purposes.

-Also I am reading `Building a second brain` and `Communication for engineers`.
-They are nice books.
+I am reading `Deep work` by Cal Newport.

-I cannot wait longer to get the **Thinkpad T480s** keyboard replacement.
+I have replaced my thinkpad t480s ram, keyboard (JP to English) and the battery.
+It is a great machine and i am happy with the purchase.
+However, I wanted to upgrade my gaming laptop RAM but nope.
+It is too expensive.
+Thank you AI bubble.

 ### CURRENT THOUGHTS

-I have 2 long weekends in a row and I am excited to get out of Tokyo, especially during my second weekend.
-I am planning to do a **solo trip to North Japan**.
+Looking for an apartment in Tokyo is tough, so many alternatives and interesting areas.
+For now Kagurazaka caught my attention.